-Te Whānau o Waipareira have supported and led major advancements and activities for the West Auckland community, urban Māori and continue to be a key driver in advocacy.
+Te Whānau o Waipareira has supported and led major advancements and activities for the West Auckland community, urban Māori and continues to be a key driver in advocacy.

 “The claim is essentially about fairness, due process and equality of opportunity.
-It is about our right as a pan-tribal whānau in the urban area to be acknowledged as a Treaty partner and our right as Urban Māori to organise ourselves’. – John Tamihere.
+It is about our right as a pan-tribal whānau in the urban area to be acknowledged as a Treaty partner and our right as Urban Māori to organise ourselves,” said CEO John Tamihere.

-The Tribunal found Te Whānau o Waipareira was entitled to have the right of Rangatiratanga protected through and ongoing partnership with the Crown in accordance with the principles of the Treaty of Waitangi and the Trust was to act as iwi in West Auckland
+The Tribunal found Te Whānau o Waipareira was entitled to have the right of Rangatiratanga protected through an ongoing partnership with the Crown in accordance with the principles of the Treaty of Waitangi and the Trust was to act as iwi in West Auckland.